maxim-zhao/bmp2tile/readme.txt

 ======

 Included.
 It's not that great though.
 The main program is written in Delphi 7;
-plugins are written in Visual C++ 8.
+plugins are written in Visual C++ 14.

 History
 =======

-0.41
+0.42
+- Fixed a stupid bug which meant tilemap width and height were swapped when compressing 0.41
 - Fixed the broken tilemap modifications (flags and offsets) when saving as non-text 0.4